 Choices.
-With a virtual address alone, you might not be able to get an address in your preferred city.
+With a virtual mail address alone, you might not be able to get an address in your preferred city.
 While this might not matter to some, impressions do count for a lot in business, so having more options might be advantageous.

 Ultimately, the main difference is whether or not you need to receive mail regularly.
 If you do, a virtual mailbox is probably the best choice.
-If postal mail is a non-issue or is not a significant concern, then a virtual address might be sufficient.
+If postal mail is a non-issue or is not a significant concern, then a virtual mail address might be sufficient.